rsowald/GroupProject/README.md

 WHEN I search for a recipe with set criteria.
 THEN I am presented with a list of different recipes that meet my request.
 WHEN I have a list of recipes.
-THEN I can add these recipes to the calander below.
+THEN I can add these recipes to the calender below.
-WHEN I have recipes mapped onto my schedule I an better plan my meals.
+WHEN I have recipes mapped onto my schedule I can better plan my meals.

 ## Conclusion